VIALabs-io/hello-erc20/README.md

 # HelloERC20

 `HelloERC20` is an example `ERC20` token implemented in Solidity, designed for cross-chain operations without relying on traditional bridge mechanisms.
-Utilizing the CryptoLink.Tech NPM package and MessageClient extension, it demonstrates a bridgeless approach to native token minting and burning across different blockchain networks.
+Utilizing the VIA Labs NPM package and MessageClient extension, it demonstrates a bridgeless approach to native token minting and burning across different blockchain networks.

 ## Features

 - **ERC20 Token Implementation**: A standard `ERC20` token with additional burnable functionality.
 - **Cross-Chain Functionality**: Native support for cross-chain interactions without using a bridge.
-- **CryptoLink.Tech Integration**: Leverages the CryptoLink.Tech NPM package for seamless cross-chain communication.
+- **VIA Labs Integration**: Leverages the VIA Labs NPM package for seamless cross-chain communication.
 - **Configurable on Multiple Networks**: Can be deployed and configured across various blockchain networks.

 ## Prerequisites